rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.5.94 Order and transposition

-<a name="0.5.94.05">0.5.94.05</a> **ALT note: 0.5.94.05 is a draft in progress**

-DCRMR calls for descriptive information from the resource to be transcribed into elements in a standardized, specific order, which corresponds to Area order in [International Standard Bibliographic Description](https://www.ifla.org/files/assets/cataloguing/isbd/isbd-cons_20110321.pdf) (ISBD) and which also forms the basis of chapter organization in DCRMR.
+<a name="0.5.94.05">0.5.94.05</a> DCRMR calls for descriptive information from the resource to be transcribed into elements in a standardized, specific order, which corresponds to Area order in [International Standard Bibliographic Description](https://www.ifla.org/files/assets/cataloguing/isbd/isbd-cons_20110321.pdf) (ISBD) and which also forms the basis of chapter organization in DCRMR.
 Within each area, element order may be further specified.
 The order of commonly used elements is given below; further elements and the order thereof may be specified in the DCRMR text.

 * Title and statement of responsibility
 	* Title proper